maseeraali/Hierarchy_Viewer/README.md

 # Hierarchy_Viewer

-This project is done as a part of TCS Summer internship.
+This project is done as a part of TCS Summer internship.<br>
 Hierarchy Viewer Android Application will display the organizational hierarchy in a tree view.